saish98/CropIt/README.md

 # CropIt
-iOS App to crop photos in circularly in Swift 5
+iOS App to crop photos circularly in Swift 5